 Customer Attrition Analysis: What You Need to Know

 To build a successful business, one way would be to channel your efforts into reducing client attrition.
 Reducing client attrition by even 5% can increase your profits by at least 25%.
 So it makes sense that the next smartest move would be to delve into why your clients left and carry out strategies for retention.

 Customer Attrition analysis does just that.
 It’s always wise to regularly perform this analysis, but more so if you notice that your customer attrition rate is beyond the normal range or if you have implemented vital changes to your product.

-The reasons why your customers leave, leading to high customer attrition rates, can be boiled down into these factors:
+The reasons why your customers leave can be boiled down to these top 4 factors:

 One of the common reasons cited by customers is high pricing.
 If a customer feels that a product/service is not worth the price they pay for it, they may choose an alternative that they feel is more cost-effective.
 It’s crucial to establish, especially during the customer onboarding stage, the value that your product offers for the price it is set at.

 They should be convinced that the price they pay is justified and that they can obtain the full value of your services

 If your product has glitches, bugs, or just doesn’t meet its claims, customers will likely be disappointed.
 Was it easy for your customers to use your product?
 A perfect way to find that out would be through customer feedback surveys, like SurveySparrrow’s Customer Effort Score, which would rate your product’s ease of use on a scale of 1 to 5.